BMW M8 Competition Vs Shelby GT500 Vs Polestar 1: Modern Muscle Melee

 Although the Mustang appears to be a vintage lump of brute force, it’s remarkably modern under the skin.
 While the lesser Shelby uses a six-speed manual, the GT500 gets a standard seven-speed dual-clutch transmission – the last word in quick-shifting, track-ready gearbox technology.
 A rotary shifter on the console underscores the transmission’s contemporary roots, and control freaks will love the well-placed shift paddles mounted to the back of the steering wheel.

-A MagneRide adaptive suspension provides a reasonably smooth ride on broken pavement while still allowing the Mustang to claw through corners with excellent body control.
+A MagneRide adaptive suspension provides a reasonably smooth ride on broken pavement while still allowing the Mustang to claw through corners with excellent body control (and we didn't even have the optional Carbon Fiber Handling Package).
 Meanwhile, Brembo brakes with six-piston front and four-piston rear calipers provide the repeatable, fade-free stopping power that an old Shelby couldn’t even dream of, while still being easy to modulate around town.
 The Mustang isn’t quite as cosseting on rough roads as either of its competitors, but it’s closer than its relatively inexpensive price and retro looks would have you believe.

 Of course, getting all that power and technology for less than $100,000 means giving up something.
 Inside the Shelby, rigid plastics appear everywhere, and there’s not enough sound deadening to drown out the rocks that ping around the undercarriage or the engine’s throbbing exhaust.
 The Mustang’s optional Recaro seats are supportive and comfortable, but otherwise, the interior isn’t a great place to commute, fatiguing the driver pretty rapidly on the interstate.
 Furthering the issue is a lack of adaptive cruise control.
 That said, $81,890 as tested undercuts the other two cars here by anywhere from 70 to 90 grand, meaning you could buy an entire Lexus LS to fill out your garage for when you want some freeway comfort.